Compare Business Insurance in New Zealand

 For property damage claims, prevent further damage where safe to do so, but don't dispose of damaged items until the assessor inspects.
 Keep receipts for emergency repairs and temporary measures.
 For professional indemnity claims, gather all project documentation, contracts, correspondence, and professional advice provided.

 Business insurance claims can be complex and take time to resolve.
-Property damage claims typically settle within 4-12 weeks.
+Property damage claims typically settle within a few weeks to a few months.
 Liability claims can take months or years if they involve legal proceedings.
-Professional indemnity claims are often complex, taking 6-18 months to resolve.
+Professional indemnity claims are often complex and can take many months to resolve.
 Maintain regular communication with your insurer and provide requested documentation promptly.

 Ways to Save on Business Insurance

-- Implement Risk Management: Safety programs, security systems, and documented procedures can reduce premiums by 10-25%.
+• Implement Risk Management: Safety programs, security systems, and documented procedures may reduce premiums — confirm with the insurer.

-- Compare Regularly: Business insurance premiums vary 30-50% between insurers.
-Review annually and switch if better rates available.
+• Compare Regularly: Business insurance premiums vary between insurers.
+Review annually and switch if better rates are available.

-- Join Industry Associations: Many associations offer group insurance schemes with 10-20% discounts.
+• Join Industry Associations: Many associations offer group insurance schemes with member discounts — confirm eligibility.

-- Maintain Good Claims History: No-claims bonuses and clean history can reduce premiums by 10-30% over time.
+• Maintain Good Claims History: No-claims bonuses and a clean history can reduce premiums over time.

 Frequently Asked Questions